Rustling-Pines/typesafe-locale-generator/README.md

 │   │   │   └── ...
 ```

-#### Optional: Customize Input and Output Directories via Environment Variables (.env)
+#### Optional: Customize Input and Output Directories via Environment Variables

-You can customize the input and output paths for the locale files by setting the following variables in a .env file at the root of your project:
+You can customize the input and output paths for the locale files by setting the following variables in a `.env` file at the root of your project:
 *This flexibility allows you to integrate the package into projects with varying directory structures.*

 ```bash